Diaeus

-Diaeus of Megalopolis (Διαῖος, Diaios) (died 146 BC) was the last strategos of the Achaian League in Ancient Greece before the League was disbanded by the Romans.
-He served as the League's general from 150–149 BC and from 148 BC until his death.
+Diaeus of Megalopolis (Διαῖος, Diaios; died 146 BC) was the last strategos of the Achaian League in ancient Greece before the League was disbanded by the Romans.
+He served as the League's general from 150 to 149 BC and from 148 BC until his death.

 Dispute with the Lacedaemonians

 Diaios was probably a son of Diophanes of Megalopolis, who had been a successful general of the Achaian League in 192/91 BC and who was himself the son of another Diaios.
 A member of the Arkadian aristocracy in the Achaian confederation, which comprised by then the entire Peloponnese, the younger Diaios was elected strategos of the Achaian League in 150 BC, succeeding Menalkidas of Sparta.
 Menalkidas had been charged by Kallikrates of Leontion with a capital offence, but saved himself by gaining the support of Diaios, whom he bribed with three talents.
 Diaios was generally blamed for this and, trying to divert public attention away from his own conduct, he sought a quarrel with Lakedaimon.

 The Lakedaimonians had appealed to the Roman senate over the possession of some disputed land.
 In response, the Roman senate had said that decisions on all causes, except those of life and death, rested with the great council of the Achaians.
 Diaios decided to ignore the exception included in the Roman response.

 The Lakedaimonians accused him of lying and the dispute led to war.
 However, the Lakedaimonians found themselves no match for the Achaians, and they sought to negotiate.
 Diaios, affirming that his hostility was not directed against Sparta as a whole, but against those who had caused the disagreement, arranged for the banishment of 24 of Sparta's principal citizens.
 These men fled to Rome and sought Rome's refuge and protection.
 Diaios travelled to Rome to oppose their claims, together with Kallikrates, who died along the way.

 The cause of the Spartan exiles was supported by Menalkides, who assured the Spartans, on his return, that the Romans had declared in favour of their independence, while an equally positive assurance to the opposite effect was given by Diaios to the Achaians.
 In truth, the Senate had made no final decision, but had promised to send commissioners to settle the dispute.